Antenna Selection Guide

 Dense vegetation & buildings

-Due to the diffracting nature of radio waves (bending over hills, around objects) it’s important to understand that being able to see a cell tower is not the ‘be all and end all’ of obtaining signal - if you've travelled through a hilly area you'll no doubt have noticed you still have mobile reception despite being in a small dip or behind a rise in terrain.
-Large or sudden changes in terrain will however significantly impact phone coverage – in this type of scenario the important success factor is gaining height by raising an antenna into the air.
+If you've travelled through a hilly area, you'll no doubt have noticed you still have mobile reception despite being in a small dip or behind a rise in terrain.
+It's large or sudden changes in terrain that will significantly impact phone coverage – in this type of scenario, height is the key success factor.

 Mobile signal is reduced when passing through buildings, trees, water, and even the air we breathe.
 The worst offenders are thick and conductive materials such as concrete, metals and foil-based insulation – this is often why signal can be weak indoors despite a strong signal outside.